 Once we landed on the small airstrip, we caught a ride to the famous Waldo Arms Hotel.
 Waldo Arms is the best (and only) hotel in Kaktovik.
 Walt and Merlyn, whom own and run the place, are the classic Alaskan couple.
 Kind, warm, and welcoming – yet you couldn’t help but get the feeling that they were as tough as environment that surrounds them.

 Our hungry group of six college students and two professors were happy to see that their little kitchen was open and taking orders.
 As we ate our sandwiches, Merlyn warmly offered little bits of informatin about the changes she has noted over the last fourteen years that she has called Kaktovik home, including the excitement over a new glacier that was recently discovered on the island.
 Scientists have been using the Waldo Arms Hotel a a home base to study receding glaciers in the Arctic for several years.
+Last year a storm exposed an unknown glacier on the island.
+Scientists believe that this ancient ice, being exposed for the first time in thousands of years, might foreshadow a period of extreme loss of land along Alaska’s northern coast due to warming temperatures.
+The rate of erosion along Alaska’s northeastern coastline has doubled over the past 50 years.

 I knew that Merlyn was a wealth of information, and as our group prepared to head back out to the airport to make one last flight before settling into the our camp in the refuge, I quickly scanned my head to think of at least one question of importance to ask her before we departed to spend five days camping in the Refuge.